 of respiratory illnesses.

-Aside from health risks there are many economic repercussions if the City was to fall into a non-attainments designation.
+Aside from health risks there are many economic repercussions if the City were to fall into a non-attainment designation.

 Loss of federal